Home Security Tips Security Cameras Security Systems

 It’s unwise to reuse the same passwords for various devices.
 Many remote hacks occur when attackers search for already breached passwords reused on multiple sites.

-Passwords should also be changed frequently.
 If you can’t remember to do this, install a Password Manager to maintain auto logins for everything.
-This stores several passwords and encrypts your full database for a unique, master password.
+This stores several passwords and encodes your full database for a unique, master password.

 Update & Authenticate